Kate Winslet: Career

-Early work and breakthrough (1994–1996)
+Early work and breakthrough (1992–1996)

+In 1992, she had a small part in the television film Anglo-Saxon Attitudes, an adaptation of Angus Wilson's satirical novel.
+Winslet, who weighed 13 st 3 lb at the time, played the daughter of an obese woman.
+During filming, after hearing an off-hand comment from the director Diarmuid Lawrence about the likeness between her and the actress who played her mother, Winslet became motivated to lose weight.
+She next took on the role of the young daughter of a bankrupt self-made man (played by Ray Winstone) in the television sitcom Get Back (1992–1993).
+She also had a guest role in a 1993 episode of the medical drama series Casualty.

-Winslet was among 175 girls to audition for Peter Jackson's psychological drama Heavenly Creatures (1994), and was cast after impressing Jackson with the intensity she brought to her part.
+Winslet was among 175 women to audition for Peter Jackson's psychological drama Heavenly Creatures (1994), and was cast after impressing Jackson with the intensity she brought to her part.
 The New Zealand-based production is based on the Parker–Hulme murder case of 1954, in which Winslet played Juliet Hulme, a teenager who assists her friend, Pauline Parker (played by Melanie Lynskey), in the murder of Pauline's mother.
 She prepared for the part by reading the transcripts of the girls' murder trial, their letters and diaries, and interacted with their acquaintances.
 She has said she learnt tremendously from the job.
 Jackson filmed in the real murder locations, and the experience left Winslet traumatised.
 She found it difficult to detach herself from her character, and said that after returning home, she often cried.
 The film was a critical breakthrough for Winslet; Desson Thomson, a reviewer for The Washington Post, called her "a bright-eyed ball of fire, lighting up every scene she's in".
 Winslet recorded "Juliet's Aria" for the film's soundtrack.
 Also that year, she appeared as Geraldine Barclay, a prospective secretary, in the Royal Exchange Theatre production of Joe Orton's farce What the Butler Saw.